fearlessfrog/MSFS_Universal_Announcer/generated.md

 ### Step-by-Step Setup

 1. **Create Airline Folder**: Create an `XYZ` folder in your sound packs directory for your virtual 'XYZ Airlines'
-2. **Pick a Voice**: In the new Settings / Generated tab choose the nationality and accent that works best for the airline, over 100 to choose from.
+2. **Pick a Voice**: In the new `Settings / Generated` tab choose the nationality and accent that works best for the airline, over 100 to choose from.
 Remember the 'Test Voice' uses your free credits, but you can select an existing announcement and try it out first.
+The generation uses the last one selected.
 3. **Set Up Flight**: File a SimBrief plan or set a callsign in MSFS with `XYZ 123` as your flight id
 43. **Automatic Generation**: The new announcements will be generated and play with your flight info, automatically saving `.ogg` sound files as it goes
 5. **Add Music**: You'll still need your own `BoardingMusic.ogg` - go hunt for some disco or something classy to use! 🕺